s-p-n/hookmod/README.md

 * * JavaScript files must end with `.js`.
 * * CSS files must end with `.css`.
 * * Partial HTML documents must end with `.htm`.
+* * New extensions may be supported by adding to https://github.com/s-p-n/hookmod/tree/master/lib/ext
 * * Apart from the extension, the filename must be compatible with JavaScript variables.

 Example 2: *(`foo` module with a child `bar` module and some extra stuff)*